aspose-total/Aspose.Total-Products/total/en/python-net/conversion/excel-to-docm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a EXCEL to DOCM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including EXCEL and DOCM files.
+<h2>Why to Convert</h2>

+Converting Excel to DOCM is a common requirement for Python developers.
+Excel is a popular spreadsheet application used to store data in tabular form.
+It is widely used for data analysis and manipulation.
+On the other hand, DOCM is a Microsoft Word document with macros enabled.
+It is used to store documents with embedded macros.
+Converting Excel to DOCM allows users to store data in a secure format with macros enabled.

+<h2>How Aspose.Total helps for excel to docm conversion</h2>

+Aspose.Total for Python via .NET API is a comprehensive package of various APIs dealing with different file formats.
+It includes Aspose.Cells for Python via .NET API and Aspose.Words for Python via .NET API.
+These APIs can be used to automate the conversion process of Excel to DOCM.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert EXCEL file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+The conversion process is mainly in two steps.
+Firstly, Aspose.Cells for Python via .NET API is used to convert Excel file to HTML.
+After that, Aspose.Words for Python via .NET API is used to save the created HTML into desired Microsoft Word format.
+This API also provides the flexibility to save the document in different formats such as DOCM, DOCX, PDF, etc.

+Aspose.Total for Python via .NET API is a reliable and secure solution for converting Excel to DOCM.
+It is easy to use and provides a wide range of features to automate the conversion process.
+It also provides the flexibility to save the document in different formats.
+Moreover, it is a cost-effective solution for developers who are looking for a comprehensive package of APIs for different file formats.

 {{% /blocks/products/pf/feature-page-summary %}}